 In terms of investments, Croatia is quite appealing to international financiers and investors in sectors like manufacturing, agriculture, tourism, engineering, IT and telecommunication, etc. The skilled workforce and the appealing tax structure are other important business benefits for foreigners in Croatia.
 The following facts and statistics can show the business direction of Croatia:

-- According to the 2019 Doing Business report issued by the World Bank, Croatia ranked 58th out of 190 economies in the world.
+- According to the 2021 Doing Business report issued by the World Bank, Croatia ranked 51st out of 190 economies in the world.

-- The Netherlands, Austria, Germany and Italy are the main investors in Croatia.
+- The Netherlands, Austria, Germany, and Italy are the main investors in Croatia.

-- Around USD 32,884 million was the total FDI stock for 2018 in Croatia.
+- Around USD 38,89 million was the total FDI stock for 2021 in Croatia.

-, you may contact our specialists in company formation in Croatia
+For more details about the VAT registration in Croatia in 2023, you may contact our specialists in company formation in Croatia.